(BSc) Bachelor of Science

 B4 is achieved by progressive subject development through the 3 years; the summer course (laboratory or field) and the "Issues" course in Year 3.

-B5 is taught via team project work in the summer course (laboratory or field) in Year 2 and the Year 3 individual research project module.
+B5 is taught via team project work in the skills module, summer course (field) in Year 2/3 and the Year 3 individual research project module.

 B6 is taught in Year 1 LSKS module and developed throughout the degree via practical coursework (Years 1 and 2) and in the final year research project.